pixijs/pixijs.com/src/data/pixi.js.md

 	 * Twist of a stylus pointer.
 	 */
 	twist: number;
+	/**
+	 * A unique identifier for the pointing device generating the event, that persists across events.
+	 */
+	persistentDeviceId: number;
 	/** This is the number of clicks that occurs in 200ms/click of each other. */
 	detail: number;
 }